marcolavelli/golang-the-easy-way/README.md

 >     }

 # If
-In *Go* a differenza di *C* l'espressione dell'istruzione *if* non deve essere necessariamente racchiusa tra parentesi
+In *Go* l'espressione dell'istruzione *if* non deve essere necessariamente racchiusa tra parentesi
 >     if x < 0 {
 >         return x
 >     }